jarekbryk/nextgenbio-dev/_episodes/02-Introduction-to-R-and-RStudio.md

 - How to get help in R?

 objectives:
-- To gain familiarity with the various panes in the RStudio IDE
-- To gain familiarity with the buttons, shortcuts and options in the RStudio IDE
+- To gain familiarity with the various panes, buttons, shortcuts and options in the RStudio IDE
-- To understand variables and how to assign to them
 - To be able to manage your workspace in an interactive R session
+- To be able to install, load and remove packages
+- To be able to read, write, save and load objects
+- To understand variables and how to assign values to them
 - To be able to use mathematical and comparison operations
 - To be able to call functions
-- To be able to read, write, save and load objects
 - To be able read R help files for functions and special operators.
-- To be able to install and remove packages
 - To be able to use CRAN task views to identify packages to solve a problem.
 - To be able to seek help from your peers.